Wallace’s Flying Frog Facts

 Most people generally consider the Wallace’s Flying Frog to be very photogenic.
 The frog’s colors are bright green on the back and either yellow or pale white on the underside.

 Sexual dimorphism is displayed by this amphibian, with the males being somewhat smaller than the females.
-Females average about 3.9 in (10 cm) in length.
+But females average about 3.9 in (10 cm) in length.

-It possesses oversized webbed feet that it utilizes to glide from tree to tree.
+It also has oversized webbed feet that it utilizes to glide from tree to tree.
 The eyes grow quite large, with horizontal pupils.

 Wallace’s Flying Frog Distribution, Habitat, and Ecology

-The incredible Wallace’s Flying Frog remains endemic to a habitat range extending from the Malay Peninsula to western Indonesia.
+The incredible Wallace’s Flying Frog remains endemic to a habitat range extending from the Malay Peninsula to western Indonesia, in Asia.
 It only inhabits regions of the rainforest at altitudes of up to 1,970 ft (600 m).